kubeshark/docs/src/pages/en/benefits.md

 Kubernetes introduces a new internal network that is mostly used to carry Kubernetes-internal service-to-service API communication (aka Internal APIs or East-West APIs) as well as communication between internal services to external services.

-Due to Kubernetes’ distributed and highly dynamic nature, tracking the service-to-service communication or the communication to the external service is highly challenging, making it harder to troubleshoot and protect.
+Due to Kubernetes’ distributed and highly dynamic nature, tracking service-to-service communication and communication to external service is highly challenging, making it harder to troubleshoot and protect.

 ![Unlimited Scalability](/internal-api.png)